fuzziebrain/oci-le-cert-manager/README.md

     * Obtaining the necessary OCID of these resources as required.
 1. An OCI Compute instance has been provisioned with the Oracle Linux 7 operating system.
 1. [Docker](https://docker.com) is installed on the Compute instance.
 1. A public Load Balancer has been created and its public IP address mapped to the target domain, e.g. `example.com`.
-For the purpose of this documentation, we will use the steps outlined in this [blog post](https://fuzziebrain.com/content/id/2005/) that creates and configures a load balancer for the [Oracle Application Express](https://apex.oracle.com) (APEX) instance running on an [Oracle Autonomous Database](https://www.oracle.com/autonomous-database/).
+You may follow the steps outlined in this [blog post](https://fuzziebrain.com/content/id/2005/) to create and configure a load balancer for the [Oracle Application Express](https://apex.oracle.com) (APEX) instance running on an [Oracle Autonomous Database](https://www.oracle.com/autonomous-database/).
 1. Downloaded the latest release of this repository and uploaded the ZIP file to the `/tmp/` directory on the Compute instance.

 > **IMPORTANT**